eXpandFramework/Reactive.XAF/src/Modules/OneView/Readme.md

 ### Examples

-The module is used from the [Reactive.Logger.Client](https://github.com/eXpandFramework/DevExpress.XAF/tree/master/src/Modules/Reactive.Logger.Client.Win) to display only one View the `TraceEvent_ListView`
+This WinForms module is used from the [Reactive.Logger.Client](https://github.com/eXpandFramework/DevExpress.XAF/tree/master/src/Modules/Reactive.Logger.Client.Win) to display only one View the `TraceEvent_ListView`

 ## Installation
 1. First you need the nuget package so issue this command to the `VS Nuget package console`